ExperiBass/esiJS/README.md

 # esiJS

 esiJS is a updated library for EVE Online, that's updated and simple to use!
-Since i haven't bought anything from CCP, i can't use the authenication (afaik).q
+Since i haven't bought anything from CCP, i can't use the authenication (afaik)

 # INSTALLING:
 ```bash